A Brief History

 5. Anti-tank Rifle.

-Since the first tanks were not the thick skinned beasts of today, they would be able to stop only rifle and pistol caliber bullets with their thin armor.
-Heavier caliber weapons (such as today’s .50 caliber machine gun) would penetrate the tank, and the first anti-tank weapons were the German Mauser Tankgewehr, a 13.2 mm caliber anti-tank rifle. (.54 caliber) The 41 pound (loaded with bipod) bolt action rifle launched its 13.2 mm 795 grain armor piercing bullet at almost 2600 feet per second and stretched over 5 feet long.
+Since the first tanks were not the thick skinned beasts of today, their armor would be able to stop only rifle and pistol caliber bullets with their thin plate.
+Heavier caliber weapons (such as today’s .50 caliber machine gun) would penetrate the tank, and the first anti-tank weapons were the German Mauser Tankgewehr, a 13.2 mm caliber anti-tank rifle. (.54 caliber) The 41 pound (loaded with bipod) bolt action rifle launched its 13.2 mm 795 grain armor piercing bullet at almost 2600 feet per second and the rifle stretched over 5 feet long.
 Capable of piercing 22 mm of armor at 100 meters it was effective, but also proved dangerous to the shooter, often breaking the rifleman’s collarbone or injuring his shoulder.

 4. Trench Clubs.